apollographql/apollo/docs/source/platform/operation-registry.md

 });
 ```

-- It might be advisable to do an initial test run with `debug` and `dryRun` both on
+- "An initial test run with `debug` and `dryRun` enabled is suggested.

 ```js
 const server = new ApolloServer({